britram/taps-transports/draft-ietf-taps-transports.md

 flags.

-{{RFC1122}} describes extensions of the TCP/application layer interface for 1) reporting soft error such as ICMP error message arrived, extensive retansmission or urgent pointer advance, 2) providing a possibility to specify the Type-of-Service (TOS) for segments,
+{{RFC1122}} describes extensions of the TCP/application layer interface for 1) reporting soft errors such as reception fo ICMP error messages, extensive retansmission or urgent pointer advance, 2) providing a possibility to specify the Type-of-Service (TOS) for segments,
 3) providing a fush call to empty the TCP send queue, and 4) multihoming support.